Overview

 Andrew B. Rosen, Associate Professor of Instruction, Department of Computer and Information Sciences, College of Science and Technology; PhD, Georgia State University.

-Kenneth Ruff, Assistant Professor of Practice, Department of Biology, College of Science and Technology; PhD, Temple University.
+Kenneth Ruff, Associate Professor of Practice, Department of Biology, College of Science and Technology; PhD, Temple University.

 Elisabeth Russell-McKenzie, Assistant Professor of Practice, Department of Chemistry, College of Science and Technology; PhD, Temple University.